 |Ohio Police & Fire Pension Fund Contribution Rates|

 While incremental increases to the state statutory maximums were proposed by Ohio lawmakers in 2022, the legislation failed to gain traction in the state general assembly.
-OP&F's discount rate, at 8%, far exceeds our guideline and is among the highest of all the large state plans.
-This means that much of the funding burden is placed on ever-riskier assets and could lead to volatile and escalating costs in the future.
-Due to limited statutory contributions, the plan fell short of not only our MFP metric, but also static funding.
-We expect this to continue, meaning OP&F unfunded liabilities are expected to grow if all assumptions are met.
+OP&F's 7.5% discount rate far exceeds our 6.0% guideline and is among the highest of all the large state plans.
+This means that much of the funding burden is placed on ever-riskier assets and could lead to future volatility and escalating costs.
+Due to its limited statutory contributions, the plan fell short of not only our MFP metric, but also static funding in 2021.
+We expect this will continue, meaning the OP&F's unfunded liabilities are expected to increase, even if all assumptions are met.

-Teachers, faculty members of public school boards, and state-supported colleges and universities participate in the STRS pension plan that serves 1,121 employers.
-STRS administers three plans: a traditional defined-benefit of which 91% of its members participate, a defined-contribution, and a combined plan that reduces the defined-benefit benefit by half (from 2.2% to 1.0% of pay).
-Employees and employers each contribute a statutory funding amount.
+Teachers, faculty members of public school boards and state-supported colleges and universities participate in the STRS pension plan, which currently serves 1,121 employers.
+STRS administers three plans: a traditional defined-benefit of which 91% of its members participate, a defined-contribution plan, and a combined plan that reduces the defined benefit by half (to 1.0% of pay from 2.2%).
+Employees and employers each contribute 14% of pay as the statutory funding amount.
 The discount rate was lowered to 7.0% in 2021, which we consider elevated as it is above our 6.0% guideline.
 We believe the elevated discount rate could lead to future contribution volatility.

-SERS administers benefits for retired school employees in non-teaching positions.
-Plan benefits includes pensions, as well as OPEB Medicare Part B reimbursements.
-Contributions are capped at 24% with employees contributing 10% and employers 14% and contributions being allocated to not only these plans, but also in part to some other smaller plans.
-Once the pension funded ratio exceeds 90%, then any excess will go toward the OPEB plan, which was funded at 15.6% in 2019.
-We believe that some of its funding assumptions are aggressive and could lead to contribution escalations.
-In particular, the 7.5% assumed return, above our 6% guideline, increases the risk to participating employers.
-We also believe employers could be exposed to future contribution volatility over time as a result of possible market shock events or sustained poor asset performance.
+SERS administers benefits for retired school employees in nonteaching positions.
+Plan benefits include pensions, as well as OPEB Medicare Part B reimbursements.
+Contributions are capped at 24%, with employees contributing 10% and employers contributing 14%.
+Contributions are allocated not only to these plans, but also to other, smaller plans.
+Once the pension's funded ratio exceeds 90%, any excess will go toward the OPEB plan, which was funded at 21.2% in 2022.
+We believe that some of the plan's funding assumptions are aggressive and could lead to contribution escalations.

-The ability to modify plan benefits and assumptions in the state partly mitigates concerns surrounding liability and cost growth; frequent changes over the past 10 years and significant OPEB reform across the nonschool-related plans exemplify this flexibility.
-OPEBs are not statutorily required for the retirement systems but are offered through each plan.
+The ability to modify plan benefits and assumptions in the state partly mitigates the risks surrounding liability and cost growth; frequent changes during the past 10 years and significant OPEB reform across the nonschool-related plans exemplify this flexibility.
+We note that OPEBs are not statutorily required for the retirement systems but are offered through each plan.

-The OPERS board recently voted to change the structure of OPEB health care benefits for active employees and current retirees and we view this positively given the reduction of risk associated with claims volatility and increasing medical costs.
-Effective for 2022, the board changed the benefit structure for pre-Medicare retirees from a coverage model to that of a stipend, and reduced the stipend for post-Medicare retirees.
-The changes are estimated to extend the life of the OPERS health care trust fund to 19 years from 11.
-These reforms have somewhat offset liability growth and rising future contributions resulting from past underfunding, though immediate benefits to employer budgets will be limited.
-Local employers have not made contributions for OPEBs since 2018 under the OPERS funding formula, which shifted previously OPEB-allocated contributions to the pension plan.
+The OPERS board recently voted to change the structure of its OPEB health care benefits for active employees and current retirees, which credit-wise we view positively, given the reduced risk associated with claims volatility and increasing medical costs.
+Effective for 2022, the board changed the benefit structure for pre-Medicare retirees to a stipend model from a coverage model, then reduced the stipend for post-Medicare retirees.
+The changes are estimated by OPERS to extend the life of the OPERS health care trust fund to 25 years from 11 years.
+These reforms have also somewhat offset OPERS' liability growth and rising future contributions resulting from past underfunding, though the immediate benefits to employer budgets will be limited.
+Local employers have not made OPEB contributions since 2018 under the OPERS funding formula, which shifted previously OPEB-allocated contributions to the pension plan.
 Benefit payments since then have been made from accumulated trust assets.

-Similarly, as of Jan.
-1, 2019, OP&F's OPEB plan position was strengthened with similar changes.
-It transitioned from paying 75% of covered retiree health care costs to pension-like stipends for members to buy their own coverage.
-The health care stipend program is funded by 0.5% employer contributions, included in the statutory employer contribution rates above, and a portion of investment income.
+As of Jan.
+1, 2019, OP&F's OPEB plan position was strengthened by similar changes: It transitioned from paying 75% of covered retiree health care costs to pension-like stipends for members to buy their own coverage.
+The health care stipend program is funded by 0.5% employer contributions, which are included in the statutory employer contribution rates and a portion of investment income.

-The STRS OPEB plan is 174% funded while SERS is predominately funded on a pay-as-you-go-basis, though the net liability of $2.5 billion is fairly manageable when spread across the multitude of employers.
+The SERS OPEB plan was funded at 21.2% in 2022.
+SERS is predominately funded on a pay-as-you-go-basis, though we believe its net liability of $2.02 billion is fairly manageable when spread across the multitude of employers.